amirmasoudabdol/rstudio-icons/README.md

 On Linux, you really need to Google it!
 It is different from distro to distro.
 As far as I know, on Linux you need to use the PNG file.
 You can find them in the `src/PNG` folder.
 Good luck! 🍀

 ## Contribution

 Please let me know if you have noticed any issues with any of the icons.

+## TODO

+- [ ] If you happen to know a nice way of incorporating the

 ## Support